 - (a) All applications will be reviewed and screened by the Human Resources Director or designee for minimum qualifications.
 All candidates listed on the Minnesota Merit System Register are deemed to meet minimum qualifications. - (b) The hiring Department Head or designee may review qualified applications for further screening, if desired.
-The hiring Department Head or designee may request to view all applications received for the position, regardless of qualifications. - (c) The Department Head will choose the candidates for interview, or will delegate this responsibility to a supervisor in the department and/or to the HR Director.
+The hiring Department Head or designee may request to view all applications received for the position, regardless of qualifications. - (C) The Department Head will choose the candidates for interview, or will delegate this responsibility to a supervisor in the department and/or to the HR Director. - (d) Applicants who have previously been interviewed and declined for a position within the past 12 months of the interview date (deemed not the right match for the role or organization), who have been backgrounded and received negative references, who do not return calls or emails for screening or interviews, or who have no showed for interviews may be unselected or not chosen as a finalist for interview if deemed appropriate by the department head and HR Director.